saadabdulhakimqureshi/Balls-Away-Unity-C-/README.md

 # Balls-Away-Unity

+Balls Away is a Unity 2D Android arcade style game.

 ## Rules

 Avoid the red balls.
 If you get hit your ball becomes smaller and the enemy balls become faster.